TV Aerial Installation Cost

 For houses up to 15 metres high:

-- If you’re installing just one antenna, it can’t be more than 1m wide, if your installing 2, the additional aerial can’t be wider than 60cm
+- If you’re installing just one antenna, it can’t be more than 1m wide; if you're installing 2, the additional aerial can’t be wider than 60cm.

 For houses over 15 metres high:

-When you hire an installation expert, ensure that these rules have been followed; otherwise, it will be you that has to pay any fines or cautions for breaching the regulations.
+When you hire an installation expert, ensure that these rules have been followed; otherwise, it will be you who has to pay any fines or cautions for breaching the regulations.

 You may want to remove your TV aerial to take it to a new home, take it down as you don’t use it or remove it after fearing it has become unsafe over time.